raydium-io/raydium-sdk-V2-demo/README.md

 - `<YOUR_WALLET_SECRET_KEY>`: replace to your own one
 - `<YOUR_RPC_URL>`: replace to your prefer one
-- `<API_HOST>`: by default it's no needed to provide raydium api host, only provide it when test on devent.
+- `<API_HOST>`: by default it's no needed to provide raydium api host, only provide it when test on devnet.

 ### Usage